agokhale/viamillipede/README.md

 	+ Transmitter and Reciever word[4] must match exactly.
 	+ ``` viamillipede tx localhost 12334 checkphrase wat!```
 	+ ``` viamillipede rx 12334 checkphrase wat!```
++ prbs <seed[uint16]> generate and verify a pseudorandom bitstream to stress test the transport
+	+  ``` viamillipede prbs 0xd00f tx localhost 3434 rx 3434 ```
+	+ Will not terminate.
+	+ bitstream is only random enough for me and will not survive cryptanalysis
+	+ Does not generate any stdin/out, but will chew the network.

 ### Use outboard crypto: viamillipede does not provide any armoring against interception or authentication